Skip to main content

 • Long-term ownership and maintenance of the of the parcel including any public improvements compatible with open space use.

-Certified appraisals & purchase price
+Certified appraisals & appraised value

 Partners are responsible for obtaining two appraisals from certified real estate appraisers.
 These appraisers must be pre-approved by the MWRD.